-Earnings/(Loss) per share
+Loss per share

-Basic net earnings/(loss) per share is computed by dividing net earnings/(loss) by the weighted average number of shares of common stock outstanding during the year.
-Diluted net earnings per share is computed using the same method, except the weighted average number shares of common stock outstanding includes convertible debentures, stock options and warrants, if dilutive, as determined using the if-converted method and treasury methods.
-Accordingly, options to purchase 2,417 and warrants to purchase 2,595 shares at December 31, 2015, were not included in earnings per share.
-These options and warrant were not included in the computation of diluted earnings per share because the exercise prices were greater than the average market price of the common shares at that date, and accordingly, such options would have an antidilutive effect.
-In 2014, options to purchase 2,410 and warrants to purchase 4,201 shares were excluded from the computation of earnings per share because the exercise prices were greater than the average market price of the common shares and accordingly, their inclusion would have been antidilutive.
+Basic net loss per share is computed by dividing net loss by the weighted average number of shares of common stock outstanding during the year.
+Diluted net earnings per share is computed using the same method, except the weighted average number of shares of common stock outstanding includes convertible debentures, stock options and warrants, if dilutive, as determined using the if-converted method and treasury methods.
+Accordingly, options to purchase 2,427 and warrants to purchase 1,383 shares at December 31, 2016, were not included in earnings per share.
+These options and warrants were not included in the computation of diluted earnings per share because the exercise prices were greater than the average market price of the common shares during the period, and accordingly, such options and warrants would have an antidilutive effect.
+In 2015, options to purchase 2,417 and warrants to purchase 2,595 shares were excluded from the computation of earnings per share because the exercise prices were greater than the average market price of the common shares and accordingly, their inclusion would have been antidilutive.